jasonglisson/pasintl/sites/all/modules/bootstrap_carousel/README.txt

    JS Components/Carousel and jQuery plugins /Carousel).
    Extract it to sites/all/libraries or sites/sitename/libraries as you require.
    The extracted folder must be named bootstrap.

 2. Enable Bootstrap Carousel and all of the modules that it requires.

-3. Configure the jQuery Update module to use jQuery 1.7 or higher.
+3. Configure the jQuery Update module to use the jQuery version required by the current Bootstrap version.
+   /admin/config/development/jquery_update